 My introduction to membranes was as a graduate student in 1963.
 At that time membrane permeation was a sub-study of materials science.
 What is now called membrane technology did not exist, nor did any large industrial applications of membranes.
-Since then, sales of membranes and membrane equipment have increased more than 100-fold and several tens of millions of square meters of membrane are produced each year-a membrane industry has been created.
+Since then, sales of membranes and membrane equipment have increased more than 100-fold and several tens of millions of square meters of membrane are produced each year - a membrane industry has been created.

 This membrane industry is very fragmented.
-Industrial applications are divided into six main sub-groups: reverse osmosis; ultrafiltration; microfiltration; gas separation; pervaporation and electrodialysis.
-Medical applications are divided into three more: artificial kidneys; blood oxygenators; and controlled release pharmaceuticals.
+Industrial applications are divided into six main sub-groups: reverse osmosis, ultrafiltration, microfiltration, gas separation, pervaporation, and electrodialysis.
+Medical applications are divided into three more: artificial kidneys, blood oxygenators, and controlled release pharmaceuticals.
 Few companies are involved in more than one sub-group of the industry.
 Because of these divisions it is difficult to obtain an overview of membrane science and technology; this book is an attempt to give such an overview.

 The book starts with a series of general chapters on membrane preparation, transport theory, and concentration polarization.
-Thereafter, each major membrane application is treated in a single 20-to-40-page chapter.
+Thereafter, each major membrane application is treated in a single 20- to 50-page chapter.
 In a book of this size it is impossible to describe every membrane process in detail, but the major processes are covered.
-However, medical applications have been short-changed somewhat and some applications-fuel cell and battery separators and membrane sensors, for example-are not covered at all.
+However, medical applications were short-changed somewhat and some applications - battery separators and membrane sensors, for example - are not covered at all.